holtwick/xobjc/README.md

 Known Bugs and Problems
 -----------------------

- * With Snow Leopard MacOS X 10.6 the 'osascript' helper, which is used for XCode integration, might throw some errors.
-Just ignore it until it is solved by Adobe or Apple, it does not affect xobjc.
+ * With Snow Leopard MacOS X 10.6 the 'osascript' helper, which is used for XCode integration, threw some errors.
+I used a workaround I found here to circumvent the problem: http://kb2.adobe.com/cps/516/cpsid_51615.html If you are using non Intel architecture or other OS you might need to modify this portion of code in xobjc.py
-   Here is a related discussion on the problem http://forums.adobe.com/message/2225116